 Terry Davis has written numerous articles, addressed many seminars

-and groups, and over the past 27 years his practice has allowed him to serve as a legal representative in many different types
+and groups, and over the years his practice has allowed him to serve as a legal representative in many different types of

 AREAS OF PRACTICE:

-probate, wills, general civil litigation, mediation, complex divorce and custody cases, major auto injuries, and death cases.
+wills, general civil litigation, complex divorce and custody cases, major auto injuries, and death cases.
+His background

-His background includes experience in employment, family, municipal, real estate, personal injury, criminal defense, and business
+also includes a wealth of experience in employment, real estate, personal injury, criminal defense, municipal, and business

 ADMITTED TO PRACTICE:

 Davis was licensed and admitted to the State Bar of Texas in 1979 and to practice before the Texas Supreme Court.
 Additionally,

 he is admitted to practice in federal court in the U.S. District Courts: Western, Southern, and Northern Districts of Texas.

 Terry may also litigate cases before the U.S. Court of Appeals - Fifth Circuit.